netlify/labs/features/graph/documentation/get-started.md

   You can set **Authentication** scopes by selecting the **Authentication** dropdown menu.
 5. Under **Open sessions**, select a session to start building GraphQL queries for your connected API or service.

+If you do not have a session open, you can [start one with the Netlify CLI](#start-a-local-cli-session-with-netlify-dev).

 ## Start a local CLI session with Netlify Dev

 To make full use of Netlify Graph, you need Netlify Dev and the Netlify CLI.
 Make sure you install Netlify CLI and have the latest version.